This post may contain affiliate links. See site Terms here.

 - 3 cups broth from slow cooker, strained

 Beef Pot Roast

 Before placing beef roast into the slow cooker, you will add your Beef Base and hot water.
-Using 1 tablespoon of beef base per pound of meat, and 1 cup of hot water per pound of beef, add base and hot water to slow cooker.
+Using 1 tablespoon of beef base per pound of meat, and 2 cups of hot water per pound of beef, add base and hot water to slow cooker.
 Using a whisk, mix until the beef base is spread throughout the water.
 It doesn't have to be totally dissolved, just dispersed throughout.

 Add beef roast to slow cooker.
 Cook on high for 6-8 hours.
 Cooking it on high with lots of liquid will cause it to be tender and shred easily.